paytabscom/paytabs-cscart/README.md

 3. Select "Local" then select the downloaded the Add-on zip file from your local disk
 4. Click on `Upload & install`

+**Note:**

+If the Add-on does not appear or if it is not correctly installed, repeat the Upload step.

+This happens sometimes when a previous version exists.

 ### Install using FTP method

 1. Download the latest release